AishatAdewoyin/Albert-einstein-biography/README.md

 - For any queries or issues regarding this project, please contact the eProject Team or Mr. Sam at
    - **eprojects@aptech.com** or
    - **Samuel Eke** - Tutor [GitHub](https://github.com/samuel-eke)

+## How I should improve this:
+   -  I am very keen on improving this project using react and tailwind, which I was using up until I ran into errors due to some deprecated dependencies that came with my react installation.
+   - I had little time to submit the project, so I had to use what is available
+   - I will like to add some auths to it
+   - also improve it by using some available technologies to store books or for users to be able to create a library of there own where the can store and retrieve books.

 ### Do not hesitate to reachout to me (if need be)
 ### Happy coding 😊